A.pvs,

 {-1} (FORALL x: P(x)) |------- {1} ...
 Rule? (inst -1 "f(a)") {-1} P(f(a)) |------- {1} ...
 Rule?

-(SKOLEM f "v ")
+(SKOLEM f "v ") introduces the

 skolem constant (dummy name) for the there-exists